paylogic/developer.paylogic.com/content/articles/settei.rst

 Define groups and environments
 ==============================

 As a first step, we need to define environments and put them into groups.
-A group name comprises of two parts.
-The first of them is a standard prefix part :code:`settings_`, and the second one is the name of an application.
-For example, :code:`settings_backoffice` or :code:`settings_frontoffice`, where :code:`backoffice` or :code:`frontoffice` is the name of the application.
-The prefix part in the group name is important as it helps to identify only entry points useful for :code:`settei` and iterate through them.

 .. code-block:: python